 Community Access to Rectal Artesunate for MALaria (CARAMAL)

-Rectal artesunate is a pre-referral intervention for children under 6 years of age, which when properly administered has the potential to reduce risk of death or permanent disability by up to 50%.
+Artesunate Rectal Capsules is a pre-referral intervention for children under six years of age, which when properly administered has the potential to reduce risk of death or permanent disability by up to 50%.
 In situations where patients with severe malaria do not have immediate access to injectable artesunate/a referral center, the World Health Organization (WHO) recommends giving children in this age group a single rectal dose of artesunate and referring immediately to an appropriate facility where the full management of severe malaria can be provided.
 Until recently, the lack of a quality-assured product and limited operational guidance meant few countries had successfully introduced this pre-referral intervention in accordance with the WHO recommendation.
-Recent work by Medicines for Malaria Venture (MMV) that has been funded by Unitaid has enabled two rectal artesunate products to be submitted for WHO prequalification and both of those have received Global Fund ERP approval, paving the way for this project.
+Recent work by Medicines for Malaria Venture (MMV) that has been funded by Unitaid has enabled two artesunate rectal capsules products to be submitted for WHO prequalification and both of those have received Global Fund ERP approval, paving the way for this project.

-This project is being supported by Medicines for Malaria Venture (MMV) through a Unitaid supply grant that will increase the registration and availability of RAS and evaluate the effectiveness of training material for community health care workers and the community.
+This project is being supported by Medicines for Malaria Venture (MMV) through a Unitaid supply grant that will increase the registration and availability of ARC and evaluate the effectiveness of training material for community health care workers and the community.

 WHO will support the work of UNICEF and CHAI by providing technical support and guidance to the project at a global and at a country level through an enabler agreement.
-Through this work, WHO will ensure relevance and dissemination of findings and, where possible, will engage with other malaria endemic countries that show interest in the introduction or scale-up of RAS.
+Through this work, WHO will ensure relevance and dissemination of findings and, where possible, will engage with other malaria endemic countries that show interest in the introduction or scale-up of ARC.

-The project aims to generate evidence on the feasibility of achieving mortality reductions by delivering quality-assured RAS through established iCCM platforms, using only minimal additional supportive interventions to the health system.
+The project aims to generate evidence on the feasibility of achieving mortality reductions by delivering quality-assured ARC through established iCCM platforms, using only minimal additional supportive interventions to the health system.
 The research will also investigate any unintended consequences of the intervention, such as inappropriate use of an artemisinin monotherapy without appropriate transition to injectable artesunate followed by a full course of an ACT, which could potentially lead to drug resistance.
 The evidence generated will be used to develop operational guidance for countries looking to scale up this intervention.

 The rationale behind the project is to: